Glossary of Terms

 Clearances

 These are the requirements you must fulfil in order to be admitted to a particular course.
-They may be a combination of previous qualifications, medical clearance, DBS, references or previous experience.
+They may be a combination of previous qualifications, medical clearance, disclosure checks (DBS), references or previous experience.
 The Admissions team for your particular course will have provided information on these as part of your application and acceptance process.

-Condonement refers to when a failed module mark is overlooked by a University Assessment Board; the failed mark is retained but the credit is given.
+Compensation refers to when a failed module mark is overlooked by a University Assessment Board; the failed mark is retained but the credit is given.
 There are specific criteria which must be met.
-For further information please see Condonation.

 Credit

-This is the unit of value attributed to any particular module and is used in combination to build up to credit totals required for specific awards.
+This is the unit of value attributed to any particular module.
+Credits are combined to build the total required for specific awards.
 Credit can also be transferred internationally through the schemes such as ECTS (European Credit Transfer and Accumulation Scheme).

 Data Protection